 How do Governors gain views?

-All recommendations from Governors/Committees have to be presented to the Council, as the decision making body, as powers cannot be delegated.
+All recommendations from Governors/Committees are presented to the Council, as the decision making body, as powers cannot be delegated.

 Code of Conduct